Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ### sync

-`sync` is a convenient command for syncing directories (local to S3, S3 to local or S3 to S3).
+`sync` is a convenient command for syncing directories (local to S3, S3 to local, or S3 to S3).
 It recursively copies new and updated files from the source directory to the destination.
 Here *new* and *updated* are important key words.
 If a file already exists, it'll not copy it to S3.
 Let's see it in action:

 ```{bash}
 aws s3 sync . s3://aug-workshop-demo/fmc/